 Old Fashioned Pistachio Salad, also known as Watergate Salad, is a sweet side dish or dessert that your guests will love.
 It’s made with just 5 ingredients and takes 10 minutes to put together.

 For many people, an Old Fashioned Pistachio Salad is a nostalgic treat.
-The recipe dates back to the 1970s and it was a staple at potlucks and parties for a number of years.
+The recipe dates back to the 1970s (just like this Pistachio Cake) and it was a staple at potlucks and parties for a number of years.

 It’s easy to see why—it’s really easy to make, and despite often being served as a side dish, it tastes like dessert!